wjcloudy/cangaroo/README.md

 * Supports CANable / CANable 2 SLCAN interfaces on Windows and Linux
 * Supports Candlelight interfaces on Windows
 * Supports Socketcan interfaces on Linux
+* Support CANblaster socketCAN over UDP on Windows and Linux
 * Initial support for transmit / receive of CANFD packets